 - Participating in regional and local science fairs.
 Opportunities include:

-Short interviews give the story behind the science.
+- Podcasts: Check out the IEAM Podcasts which are short interviews that give the story behind the science.

 Science Communications Resources